My wife, Margaret, and I live in France, in the small village of Voutenay sur Cure in Burgundy, two hours south east of Paris.

 In the United Nations Military Observer Group in India and Pakistan (UNMOGIP - reporting on the 'quantum of forces' in Kashmir, and trying to stop firing across the Line of Control dividing the disputed territory) in 1981 there happened to be a particularly delightful and civilised bunch of people - and we became a family (see Margaret's book).
 We have annual reunions, and are now joined by the children and grandchildren of Mission members.

-In July 2013 we were in Falsterbo again, courtesy of Peter Wetterberg, and it was most enjoyable, of course, but I won’t put in any more photographs.
-In 2014 we meet in Bornholm Island, which should be fun.
-Watch this space.
+In July 2013 we were in Falsterbo in Sweden, courtesy of Peter Wetterberg, which was most enjoyable, and in 2014 we met in Bornholm Island, organised by Stig Jürgensen, which was also greatest fun.
+Then in August 2015 it was off to Flämslätt in Sweden

-So he and I are working on completing his memoirs, which have been accepted for publication by Helion and should appear in mid-2014.
+So he and I are working on completing his memoirs, to be published in 2016.

-at the request of his great-grandson, Alister HB, a former Royal Navy officer.
+at the request of his great-grandson, the late (died in 2014, alas, aged 83) Alister HB, a former Royal Navy officer and a "character" of some note.

 Here is Reginald: